f-mode oscillations of anisotropic neutron stars in full general relativity: Introduction

-The paper is organised as follows.
+This paper is organized as follows.
 In Sec. \ref{sec:equilib}, we detail the equilibrium model of anisotropic neutron stars.
-This involves presenting the modified Tolman-Oppenheimer-Volkoff (TOV) equations due to anisotropy, the equation of state (EoS), and outlining the anisotropy ansatz.
+This involves presenting the modified Tolman-Oppenheimer-Volkoff (TOV) equations due to anisotropy, describing the equation of state (EoS), and outlining the anisotropy ansatz.
 Moving to Sec. \ref{sec:perscheme}, we delve into the perturbation scheme for neutron stars.
-This section covers both analytical and numerical techniques employed to compute quasi-normal modes and damping times.
-In Sec. \ref{sec:results}, we present the outcomes derived from our investigation into the quasi-normal modes of anisotropic neutron stars.
-Finally, we conclude the paper in Sec. \ref{sec:conclusion} with a summary and discussion of our findings.
+This section covers both of the analytical and numerical techniques employed to compute the frequencies and the damping times of the f-mode oscillations.
+In Sec. \ref{sec:results}, we present our results.
+Finally, we conclude the paper in Sec. \ref{sec:conclusion} with a summary and a discussion of our findings.
+In this paper, all mathematical expressions are written in the natural units, setting $G=1$, $c=1$, where $G$ is the gravitational constant and $c$ is the speed of light in vacuum.